Terrapin-Rocket-Team/Astra/docs/docs/user-guide/ifaces/sensors/baro.md

 };
 ```

-3. If you're using **MMFSSystem**, then that's it.
+3. If you're using **AstraSystem**, then that's it.
 Pass an instance of your new barometer to State, and the software will take care of the rest.
-If you're not using MMFSSystem, you should call `myBaro.begin()` in `setup()` and `myBaro.update()` in `loop()`, at whatever frequency you find works best.
+If you're not using AstraSystem, you should call `myBaro.begin()` in `setup()` and `myBaro.update()` in `loop()`, at whatever frequency you find works best.

 ---

 ## **Available Built-in Drivers**

-The following sensors are currently supported in MMFS:
+The following sensors are currently supported in Astra:

 * [BMP280](https://github.com/Terrapin-Rocket-Team/Multi-Mission-Flight-Software/blob/main/src/Sensors/Baro/BMP280.h) - [Datasheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmp280-ds001.pdf) (**NRND**)
 * [BMP390](https://github.com/Terrapin-Rocket-Team/Multi-Mission-Flight-Software/blob/main/src/Sensors/Baro/BMP390.h) - [Datasheet](https://www.bosch-sensortec.com/media/boschsensortec/downloads/datasheets/bst-bmp390-ds002.pdf)